-As at 31 Dec 2014 GBP £'m Mark to market
+As at 31 Dec 2015 Mark to market

+GBP £'m approach

-Foreign exchange contracts 24.0
+Foreign exchange contracts 14.1

+Interest rate contracts 0.1

-Equity contracts 6.6
+Equity contracts 4.6

-Commodity other than precious metals contracts 4.8
+Commodity other than precious metals contracts 0.2

-35.4
+19.0

-JPMAMUK does not pursue credit risk or margin lending transactions as a way of earning additional shareholder returns.
-JPMAMUK enters into long settlement transactions in the form of derivative financial instruments consisting of foreign exchange contracts for hedging purposes.
+JPMAMUK does not pursue credit risk as a way of earning additional shareholder returns or margin lending transactions.
+JPMAMUK enters into transactions in the form of derivative financial instruments consisting of foreign exchange contracts for hedging purposes.
 As JPMAMUK only enters into these financial instruments for hedging purposes it does not impose credit limits for counterparty credit exposures.

 JPMAMUK applies the mark to market method as outlined in BIPRU13.4 to its derivative exposures.
-As at 31 December 2014 JPMAMUK was in a liability position.